AdobeDocs/experience-manager-65.zh-Hant/help/sites-administering/sharepoint-connector-licenses.md

         To apply the Apache License to your work, attach the following boilerplate notice, with the fields enclosed by brackets "[]" replaced with your own identifying information.
-(Don't include the brackets!)
+(Do not include the brackets!)
 The text should be enclosed in the appropriate comment syntax for the file format.
 We also recommend that a file or class name and description of purpose be included on the